kdbanman/macros/doc/plan.md

 trans - movement pheremone for units to follow

 - drawable
+- left by moving units to encourage other units to move
 - player's units are only affected by that player's trans
 - multiple player's trans may be in one cell
 - every cycle, half of the current trans for each player propagates into